The Art Of Imperfect Adulting

 Details

-Welcome to The Art of Imperfect Adulting, where we explore the beautiful mess of the real-life decisions that shape who we become.
-Because real life doesn't come with an instruction manual, and most of our stories don't fit neatly into highlight reels or cautionary tales.
-In a world dominated by picture-perfect social media posts and dramatic reality TV extremes, this show carves out a space for the rest of us.
-We are the everyday adults working to figure things out as we go.
-Each episode features honest conversations with guests sharing their personal stories about the choices, changes, and challenges that defined their journey.
+Welcome to The Art of Imperfect Adulting.
+This is a show where we explore the beautiful mess of real-life decisions that shape who we become.
+Real life doesn't come with an instruction manual.
+Most of us make decisions without as much information or confidence as we'd like, and our stories don't fit neatly into highlight reels or cautionary tales.
+In a world of picture-perfect posts and reality TV extremes, this show carves out space for everyday adults figuring things out as we go.
+Each episode features honest conversations with guests sharing the choices, changes, and challenges that defined their journey.
 These aren't stories of flawless triumph or epic disaster.
-They're real accounts of life's pivotal moments – both big and small.
-From choosing an unconventional path and setting unexpected boundaries to moving across the country or completely reinventing yourself, we dive into the decisions that seemed simple at the time but changed everything.
-Host Amy Stone brings warmth and authenticity to each conversation, drawing out the subtle turning points and quiet revelations that make up the tapestry of adult life.
-Whether it's a career pivot, a personal transformation, or simply choosing to do things differently, these stories remind us that there's no single "right way" to navigate life's challenges.
-What makes this show different?
-We celebrate the middle ground – the space where most of us actually live.
-Our guests aren't always gurus or influencers; they're real people sharing real experiences.
-They're the "adultier adults" who've walked similar paths and can offer insights from the other side of change.
-You'll hear about: The small decisions that led to big changes The moments of doubt and breakthrough The unexpected wisdom gained from "wrong" turns The reality of change versus the fantasy of perfection The ripple effects of choosing your own path Perfect for listeners who: Are navigating life's transitions Feel stuck between where they are and where they want to be Love hearing real stories from real people Are looking for inspiration without the pressure of perfection Want to feel less alone in their adult journey Join us for conversations that will make you feel seen, understood, and inspired to embrace your own imperfect journey.
-Because sometimes the best stories come from the moments when life doesn't go according to plan.
-Follow The Art of Imperfect Adulting wherever you get your podcasts and join us at http://www.imperfectadulting.com
+They're real accounts of life's pivotal moments, big and small.
+From choosing unconventional paths and setting unexpected boundaries to moving cross-country or reinventing yourself entirely, we explore decisions that seemed simple at the time but changed everything.
+Your host is Amy Stone.
+She's an adult herself—mortgage, stretch marks, and wisdom highlights to prove it.
+Amy brings warmth and authenticity to each conversation, drawing out the subtle turning points and quiet revelations that make up adult life.
+Whether it's a career pivot, personal transformation, comeback story, or simply choosing to do things differently, these conversations remind us there's no single "right way" to navigate life's challenges.
+Our guests aren't gurus or influencers.
+Instead, they're real people sharing real experiences.
+The "adultier adults" who've walked similar paths and can offer insights from the other side of change.
+Subscribe wherever you get your podcasts and join us at https://www.imperfectadulting.com

 Recent Episodes